OpenDSA/OpenDSA/RST/en/Glossary.rst

    heap
       This term has two different meanings.
-      Uncommonly, it is a synonym for :term:`free store`.
+      Sometimes it is used as a synonym for :term:`free store`.
-      Most often it is used to refer to a particular data structure.
+      Most often it refers to a particular data structure.
       This data structure is a :term:`complete binary tree` with the requirement that every :term:`node` has a value greater than its :term:`children <child>` (called a :term:`max heap`), or else